2015 Kia Rio 5-Door

 The Rio 5-Door is all-new for the latest model year.

-The Rio 5-door and its sedan sibling feature a clean and elegant look highlighted by Kia's "Tiger Nose" corporate grille.
-Inside, the airy cabin features switchgear and materials that wouldn't be out of place in a car priced on the other side of the $20,000 mark.
+The Rio 5-Door and its sedan counterpart feature a clean and elegant look highlighted by Kia's "Tiger Nose" corporate grille.
+Inside, the airy cabin uses switchgear and materials that wouldn't be out of place in a car priced on the other side of $20,000.

-An available UVO infotainment system provides Bluetooth-based smartphone integration, streaming audio and voice command functionality for everything from placing calls to changing radio stations.
-It also includes integrated Pandora radio, vehicle diagnostics info and maintenance reminders, and lets users send Point of Interest info from Google Maps searches on their smartphone to the navigation system (when equipped).
+An available UVO3 infotainment system displayed on a seven-inch touch screen provides Bluetooth-based smartphone integration, streaming audio and voice command functionality for everything from placing calls to changing radio stations.
+Apple CarPlay and Android Auto compatibility both come standard.

 Kia only offers one engine: a 1.6-liter four-cylinder rated at 130 horsepower and 119 pound-feet of torque.
 That's not much on paper, but keep in mind the Rio weighs just 2,648 pounds.